 - 1 Stick of Unsalted Butter, cold and diced

-Now, since this recipe uses 4 apples my wife and I usually end up making it after we go apple picking in the fall.
+Now, since this recipe uses four apples, my wife and I usually end up making it after we go apple picking in the fall.
 There's just nothing better than using some farm-fresh apples to make this crisp.
-But, you can use any store-bought apples that you want!
+But you can use any store-bought apples that you want!
 I like using green apples for a slightly tart taste, but feel free to use any kind.

 Oh, and if you've got some leftover apples that you don't know what to do with, give this fried apples recipe, apple butter recipe, or these apple empanadas a shot next!
 They're a great way to use up your extras.